GetSomeRest/client-view-save-animate-view.and.data.api/README.md

 *This sample is part of the [Developer-Autodesk/Autodesk-View-and-Data-API-Samples](https://github.com/Developer-Autodesk/autodesk-view-and-data-api-samples) repository.*

-This sample shows how you can save/restore views in the viewer and the play them in a loop in order to animate going from one saved view to the next.
-The webpage is using a jQuery UI sortable component to store the views the user saves.
+This sample shows how you can save/restore views in the viewer and then replay them in a loop in specified order.
+The webpage is using a jQuery UI sortable component to store the views which are saved by user.
 It enables you to
-* drag&drop sort the saved view buttons
+* Drag&drop to sort the saved view buttons
-* drag buttons off the toolbar to remove them
+* Drag buttons off the toolbar to remove them
-* switch to any saved view
+* Switch to any saved view
-* animate the saved views
+* Animate the saved views

 Buttons:
 * "S": saves the current view.
 You can also use Alt+S to do the same